 Outsole is the bottom portion of the shoe that comes in contact with the ground.
 The best kind of outsoles for climbing shoes are those that are adequately thick, offer a good grip and friction, provide a good hold on rock and plastic surfaces, and come with grooves.
 Also, make sure that the rubber that goes into the construction of the outsole of your shoes is flexible enough so that it allows free movement at all angles.

 Downturn refers to the degree of curve offered by the shoes around the toe area.
 While neutral shoes offer only slight downturn (which works for walking or running), climbing shoes generally come with aggressive downturn or basically are referred to as “downturned shoes”.
-This type of climbing shoe offers better performance and is more reliable in terms of offering a good amount of grip.
+This type of climbing shoe with an ergonomic design offers better performance and is more reliable in terms of offering a good amount of grip.

 What are the best climbing shoes for beginners?